This user agreement will be effective on September 22, 2020.

 In order to manage risk, we may limit the payment methods available when you make a payment.

 Fees and limits may change from time to time in our sole discretion.

 An “authorized merchant” means a merchant that has been authorized by us to accept Venmo as a payment method for purchases of goods and services.
 This includes, for example, buying something online using your mobile phone through an authorized merchant’s website or mobile app and selecting Venmo as your payment method at checkout, or buying something from a seller in-person by using a Venmo QR code.

 Payments sent via the Venmo app or the Venmo website to another Venmo user do not qualify as payments to an authorized merchant.
 Similarly, if you are charged via the Venmo app or the Venmo website and accept the charge, this is not a payment to an authorized merchant.
-Except for transactions for goods and services that are expressly authorized by Venmo, for example, purchases from authorized merchants and Venmo Mastercard purchases, if you have a personal account, you are not permitted to use Venmo as a payment method for purchases of goods and services.
+Except for transactions for goods and services that are expressly authorized by Venmo, for example, purchases from authorized merchants, business profiles and Venmo Debit Card purchases, you are not permitted to use Venmo as a payment method for purchases of goods and services.

 Some merchants may require you to have a payment method linked to your Venmo account in order to use Venmo for purchases with the merchant.